Treating TMJ Issues: you can learn to stop clenching

 Working with muscles is the domain of massage therapists.

-I receive referrals for TMJ Relief consultations and sessions from some of the best dentists and hygienists in Austin.
+I receive referrals for TMJ Relief consultations and sessions from some of the best dentists and hygienists in Austin, as well as former clients.

 Solutions to try.